sjhaleprogrammer/SENG6245_finalproject/astro-frontend/README.md

-Below are the steps of the Project:-
+# Weather Forecast Display

-Weather Forecast Display:
+## Overview

-Showcase temperature, humidity, wind speeds, and precipitation for a given location based on latitude and longitude.
+This project aims to create a dynamic weather forecast display website that provides users with accurate weather information based on their location.
+It utilizes data from the OpenWeather API to showcase temperature, humidity, wind speeds, precipitation, and weather conditions for different times of the day.
+The website features a user-friendly interface with dynamic elements that adjust based on real-time weather updates.

-Display weather conditions for different points during the day.
+## Features
-Utilize data from the OpenWeather API.
+- Showcase temperature, humidity, wind speeds, precipitation, and weather conditions.

-Dynamic UI:
+- Display weather forecasts for different points during the day.

-Design a dynamic user interface that adjusts based on information from the OpenWeather API.
+- Dynamic user interface that adjusts based on real-time weather data.
-Ensure intuitive presentation of weather data.
+- Collect user location preferences and store them in a SQLite database.
-User Interaction and Data Management:
+- Utilize API calls for data retrieval and updates from the OpenWeather API.
-Collect user information (e.g., location preferences) and store it in a database.
+- Integration with OpenAI for generating smart and intuitive weather descriptions.
-Utilize API calls for data retrieval and updates.
+- Provide recommendations for appropriate clothing based on weather forecasts.

-Future Features:
+## Future Enhancements

-Implement a login system for users.
+- Implement a user login system for personalized experiences and data management.
-Introduce daily rewards for user engagement.
+- Introduce daily rewards to encourage user engagement.
-Provide a history of weather data through graphical representations.
+- Provide historical weather data through graphical representations for analysis.

-Data Source and Cleaning:
+## Technologies Used

-Retrieve weather data from the OpenWeather API, which offers minute-by-minute forecasts for any geographic point.
+- Frontend: Astro for creating dynamic and efficient UI.
-Clean and organize the retrieved data for effective utilization.
+- Backend: Django framework for robust server-side functionality.

-Integration with OpenAI:
+- Database: SQLite for storing user data and weather information.

-Utilize OpenAI to provide smart and intuitive descriptions of weather conditions.
+- Integration: OpenAI for generating weather descriptions.

-Generate quick weather descriptions and recommend appropriate clothing based on the weather forecast.
+## Setup Instructions

-Frontend and Backend Technologies:
+1. Clone the repository.

-Frontend development using Astro for creating dynamic and efficient UI.
+2. Install the necessary dependencies using `pip install -r requirements.txt`.
-Backend development using Django framework for robust server-side functionality.
+3. Run migrations to set up the database schema: `python manage.py migrate`.
-Ensure seamless communication and data sharing between frontend and backend components.
+4. Start the Django development server: `python manage.py runserver`.

-Database Management:
+5. Access the website in your browser at `http://localhost:8000`.

-Utilize PostgreSQL as a relational database management system for storing user data and weather information.
+## Data Source and Cleaning
-Facilitate flexibility to incorporate additional features and accommodate modifications based on research findings regarding Weather API integration with OpenAI.
+- Retrieve weather data from the OpenWeather API, ensuring minute-by-minute forecasts.
-By addressing these key requirements, you can effectively develop a Weather website with intelligence that provides accurate forecasts, user-friendly interface, and potential for future enhancements.
+- Clean and organize the retrieved data for efficient utilization in the application.